UniverseXYZ/Universe-Marketplace/README.md

 - **TransferManager** - Responsible for transferring all assets.
 The manager supports different types of fees, also it supports different beneficiaries.
 - **TransferExecutor** - Responsible for executing the transfers from one side of the order to the other side of the order.
 The transfer executor calls the respective TransferProxy, depending on the asset type - ERC721, ERC721_BUNDLE, ERC20, ERC1155.
-- **TransferProxies** - Rhe actual contracts which are approved by the users to transfer their assets - currently there is ERC20TransferProxy and NFTTransferProxy
+- **TransferProxies** - The actual contracts which are approved by the users to transfer their assets - currently there is ERC20TransferProxy and NFTTransferProxy
 - **MarketplaceCore** - Responsible for matching orders through the matchOrders function.
 Extends TransferManager and TransferExecutor
 - **ERC721FloorBidMatcher** - This contract uses the same transfer proxies, but works with onchain transactions and escrow of the user’s funds, which are placed with a buy order.